hyperledger/indy-plenum/docs/storage.md

 A ledger is associated with a [compact merkle tree](https://github.com/google/certificate-transparency/blob/master/python/ct/crypto/merkle.py).
 Each new transaction is added to the ledger (log) and is also hashed (sha256) and this hash becomes a new leaf of the merkle tree which also results in a new merkle root.
 Thus for each transaction a merkle proof of presence, called `inclusion proof` or `audit_path` can be created by using the root hash a few (`O(lgn)`, `n` being the total number of leaves/transactions in the tree/ledger) intermediate hashes.

-Hash of all the leaves and intermediate nodes of the tree are stored in a `HashStore`, enabling the creating of inclusion proofs and subset proofs.
+Hashes of all the
+leaves and intermediate nodes of the tree are stored in a `HashStore`, enabling the creating of inclusion proofs and subset proofs.
 A subset proof proves that a particular merkle tree is a subset of another (usually larger) merkle tree; more on this in the Catchup doc.
 The `HashStore` has 2 separate storages for storing leaves and intermediate nodes, each leaf or node of the tree is 32 bytes.
 Each of these storages can be a binary file or a key value store.